Bottom complexes: Gluing bottom complexes

 Call a lattice polytopal complex $\PPi$ \emph{stacked} if its facets can be enumerated in such a way $P_1,\ldots,P_n$ that $P_i\cap(P_1\cup\ldots\cup P_{i-1})$ is a facet of $P_i$ for every $i=2,\ldots,n$.

-\begin{theorem} \begin{enumerate}[\rm(a)] \item Assume $\PPi_1$ and $\PPi_2$ be (reduced) bottom complexes that can be conically glued.
-Then $\PPi_1\vee\PPi_2$ is (reduced) bottom. \item Every stacked lattice complex is bottom; it is reduced bottom if and only if the facets of the complex are normal polytopes with respect to the lattices of reference. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate}[\rm(a)] \item Assume $\PPi_1$ and $\PPi_2$ are (reduced) bottom complexes that can be conically glued.
+Then $\PPi_1\vee\PPi_2$ is (reduced) bottom. \item Every stacked lattice polytopal complex is bottom; it is reduced if and only if the facets of the complex are normal polytopes with respect to the lattices of reference. \end{enumerate} \end{theorem}

 \begin{proof} (a) Assume $\PPi_1$ and $\PPi_2$ can be conically glued.
 We think of $\PPi_1\vee\PPi_2$ as an embedded lattice complex via $(\ref{special_emb})$.
 Using the notation above, in view of Lemma \ref{alternative}, one only needs to achieve that the polytopal $d$-ball $\B(D_1)\cup\B(D_2)\subset\RR^{d+1}$ is convex towards $0$.
 Using the notation in the proof of Lemma \ref{Patching}, this can be done by changing $D_1$ and $D_2$ to $\alpha_t(D_1)$ and $\beta_t(D_2)$, respectively, for $t$ sufficiently large.
 In fact, not only becomes the union $\alpha_t(D_1)\cup\beta(D_2)$ a cone as $t\to\infty$, but the polytopal $d$-ball $\B(\alpha_t(D_1))\cup\B(\beta_t(D_2))$ also becomes convex towards $0$ for $t$ large: the convexity towards $0$ may only fail along $\B(\alpha_t(D_1))\cap\B(\beta_t(D_2))$, but as $t\to\infty$ the two polytopal balls fold away from $0$ leaving $\B(\alpha_t(D_1))\cap\B(\beta_t(D_2))$ fixed.